-The causes, effects and possible solutions for the ongoing problem of lateral violence among nurses
+The causes, effects and possible solutions for the ongoing problem of lateral violence and nurse bullying

-Bullying in nursing has been an issue of concern for decades.
+Nurse Bullying has been an issue of concern for decades.

 There are different names for bullying, including lateral violence, horizontal hostility, aggression, and incivility.

 Regardless of the name it still means the same thing, i.e., it is one person acting against another person in a verbally, emotionally, or physically abusive way.1

 The abusive conduct can be threatening, humiliating, or intimidating, or cause work interference/sabotage which results in work not getting done.2

 Incidence & Prevalence

 It is hard to ascertain how widespread workplace bullying is because most bullying is never recognized, documented, or reported.3 It is estimated that in the U.S. one in six employees will experience bullying in the workplace in his/her lifetime.4